Providential Intervention at Work

 The wording of his edict coupled with the laws of the Medes and Persians prevented him from rescinding the judgement.
 It was left to his advisors to devise a plan for filling the vacancy of queen consort.

-On the surface, the situation seemed little more than a domestic scandal that had spiraled out of control.
+On the surface, Vashti’s refusal to present herself before the king’s guests seemed little more than a domestic scandal that had spiraled out of control.
 In reality, Xerxes’ decision to seek a new queen would be crucial to the survival of the Jewish people.

 Mordecai and Esther

-The first, Mordecai, was a Jewish man from the tribe of Benjamin whose great-grandfather, Kish, had been taken into exile by Nebuchadnezzar (Est. 2:6).
+Two key individuals emerged in the unfolding drama.
+The first, Mordecai, was a Jewish man from the tribe of Benjamin whose great-grandfather, Kish, had been taken into exile by Nebuchadnezzar (2:6).
 Mordecai held an unnamed government position in Susa.

 The second, a young woman with the Babylonian name, Esther (a derivative of Ishtar), was also known by her Hebrew name, Hadassah.
 She was under the guardianship of her cousin Mordecai after her parent’s untimely death (v.
 7).